php/php-langspec/spec/07-variables.md

 Undefined constants are not defined implicitly -- forward usages of constants are also classified as undefined constants here.
 A distinction between class/interface constants and top level constants is made.

-For top level constants: the name of the undefined constant (as string) is used as substitution value.
+For top level constants: For unqualified usages, the name of the undefined constant (as string) is used as substitution value.
 Moreover, a notice is emitted stating that the corresponding constant was undefined.
+For qualified usages, an exception of type [`Error`](14-classes.md#class-error) is thrown.

-For class/interface constants: a fatal error is produced stating that the corresponding constant was undefined.
+For class/interface constants: An exception of type [`Error`](14-classes.md#class-error) is thrown, stating that the corresponding constant was undefined.

 **Examples**